rrlazar/LazarEtAl_NPJ_2025/README.md

 # LazarEtAl_NatHumBehav_2024
-Code and data for the Lazar et al 2024 publication
+Code and data for the Lazar et al 2024 publication.

+# Licencing

+This repository contains the datasets and analysis code of the manuscript "Afternoon to early evening bright light exposure reduces later melatonin production in adolescents".
+The datasets are licensed under CC BY-NC 4.0, while all R code is licensed under MIT.

 ## Light dataset names